-It compresses and reduce the size of images.
+It compresses and reduces the size of images.
 But know that you should reduce the size of your image before you upload it as well

 5) Yoast SEO

-Yeost is a SEO plugin.
-It helps to optimise your site for search engines
+Yeost is an SEO plugin.
+It helps to optimize your site for search engines